fmonniot/memoarcher/README.md

 TODO
 ----

+ [ ] Create a Model loader in fmonniot/ActiveAndroid instead of multiple loaders inside this project

 UI:
  [ ] Remove FirstActivity and customize the MainActivity for displaying instruction if no bow are register [ ] Improve the "Add Landmark" button